Brent Surges on Middle East War

 1 min. read

-Markets are closely monitoring the risk of disruptions in the Strait of Hormuz, a vital chokepoint that handles roughly one-fifth of global oil shipments and significant volumes of natural gas.
+Markets are particularly focused on the Strait of Hormuz, a vital chokepoint that handles roughly one-fifth of global oil shipments and significant volumes of natural gas.

-Tehran insists the strait remains open, yet shipping companies quickly began rerouting vessels away from the narrow waterway.
+Tehran insists the strait remains open but shipping companies quickly began rerouting vessels away from the narrow waterway.

-Iran also launched attacks on US assets across neighboring states, including the United Arab Emirates, Bahrain, Kuwait, Qatar, Saudi Arabia, Jordan, Iraq and Syria.
+Iran has also launched retaliatory missile barrages at US bases across neighboring countries, including the UAE, Bahrain, Kuwait, Qatar, Saudi Arabia, Jordan, Iraq and Syria.

-Meanwhile, OPEC+ agreed on Sunday to increase production by 206,000 bpd in April, accounting for less than 0.2% of global demand.
+Meanwhile, OPEC+ agreed on Sunday to increase production by 206,000 bpd in April, ending a three-month pause, but well below the 411,000–548,000 barrels per day that had been previously considered.